 IAEA Inspections.
 In the aftermath of the 1991 Persian Gulf War, U.N. inspectors were surprised at the scope of Iraq's nuclear weapons program and the progress Iraq had made toward obtaining nuclear weapons despite regular IAEA inspections.
 A major weakness in the existing system was that inspectors only inspected sites and facilities listed in the safeguards agreements with the agency.
 The Strengthened Safeguards System adopted at the May 1995 NPT extension and review conference gives inspectors strengthened ability to detect clandestine nuclear activities.
 Strengthened safeguards include taking environmental samples, no-notice inspections of nuclear facilities, complete access to records to confirm that all nuclear materials have been declared, and remote and unattended monitoring.
 A new modification to IAEA safeguards agreements with member states requires an "expanded declaration" by all NPT members of nuclear-related activities such as uranium mining.
 It also authorizes IAEA access to any place.
-However, implementation of the strengthened safeguards system has been slow.
+Implementation of the strengthened safeguards system has been slow, but by October 2002, 67 countries had signed the additional protocol and in 28 the system had gone into effect.
+Some key countries, however, such as Iran, have not agreed to the protocol.
+(See Iran's Nuclear Program.)

 To persuade other countries to accept the new inspections, the United States agreed to accept the new measures itself.
 In June 1998 the United States reached agreement with the IAEA on how the model protocol would be applied in the United States.
 For many years the United States has allowed the IAEA access to U.S. nuclear facilities, although the purpose of inspecting U.S. facilities for diversion is symbolic.
 The new agreement includes a provision that would allow the United States to restrict IAEA inspections to protect national security.
-Senate ratification of the agreement is necessary before it can take effect.
+Senate ratification of the agreement, necessary before it can take effect, has not been pursued.

 Enforcement.
 Even if IAEA inspectors detect clandestine nuclear weapons activity, the NPT contains no formal provisions for forcing a country to abandon the activity.
 Iraq's nuclear program was dismantled because U.N. forces militarily defeated Iraq after driving it out of Kuwait in 1991.
 In the absence of such military force a defiant NPT signatory could presumably continue its activities if it were willing to resist nonmilitary international pressures and disapproval.
-North Korea, in the inspection crisis prior to the 1994 Agreed Framework that is now in effect, violated its obligations and announced that it was withdrawing from NPT.
+North Korea, in the inspection crisis prior to the Agreed Framework that was reached in 1994, violated its obligations and announced that it was withdrawing from NPT.
 The Security Council did not take decisive action to enforce the NPT.
 North Korea reversed its decision only after being promised two nuclear power reactors and shipments of fuel oil.
 (See section on North Korea, below.)